Schools under 10,000 Students APPLY NOW!

-Questions about the 2013 contest?
+Questions about the 2015 contest?
 Find Your Answers Here!

 WHAT IS 3i?
 INVOLVE.
 INVENT.
 INVEST.
 Calling all “What If’s and Why Not’s”.
 Calling all ideas that didn’t get put into play for lack of funding, lack of time, or just plain fear of the unknown.
 Aimed at generating & then trying out innovative ideas in Career Services in 2020, the 3i program at MPACE challenges members to think outside the box to create the ideas and programs for the future of Career Services on campus.

 WHAT DOES THE WINNER HAVE TO DO?
 Winning schools agree to put the program into play for at least two recruiting cycles, or at least six months.
 (Projects do not have to span a complete calendar year, but should encompass more than one career fair, recruiting cycle, semester, etc.) 3i grant recipients will report back to designated MPACE contacts regularly so the info can be shared with members.
-The winners will present their findings at workshops during the Annual Conference the year after the award was given, i.e. winner announced in December 2013 presents in December 2014.
+The winners will present their findings at workshops during the Annual Conference the year after the award was given, i.e. winner announced in December 2015 presents in December 2016.

 HOW IS THE WINNER CHOSEN?
-The winner will be chosen directly by the MPACE membership community by a SurveyMonkey online ballot in November 2013.
+The winner will be chosen directly by the MPACE membership community by a SurveyMonkey online ballot in November 2015.

 WHAT CONSTITUTES A COMPLETED APPLICATION?
 Application, and Abstract Description.
 Applicants need to fill out an official application form, submitted with a 200-word max abstract of their project (for the online ballot), along with a more detailed one-page description (linked to the ballot and on website), including how the grant money will be allocated.
 The application includes a required signature by the Career Services Director or Department head confirming their knowledge and support of this application.
 Members will use application materials to decide their vote.
 Be creative in your description.
 All application materials become the property of MPACE.

 WHEN IS THE DEADLINE?
-All applications need to be in by 5 pm PST, September 30, 2013.
+All applications need to be in by 5 pm PST, September 30, 2015.

 MEDIA INQUIRIES: Deborah Dobbs, Executive Director

 16 Santa Ana Place

-Walnut Creek ,CA ,94598
+Walnut Creek ,CA 94598

 925-934-3877.
 Fax 924-906-0922